Using a planner does NOT have to be complicated, overwhelming, or stressful.

-- teal for Rising Tide Society stuff (I’m a TuesdaysTogether leader)
+- Teal for tasks related to The Rising Tide Society (I’m a TuesdaysTogether leader)

 - Navy for personal events + appointments

 This system (obviously) may change, but for now, I’m really happy with it!! 😊

 My best tip is to make sure you stay consistent with your color coding so you don’t become stressed out or confused.
 There’s no shame in making a chart to refer back to.
 Put it on a sticky note and stick it inside the front cover of your planner for easy access.

 COLORFUL DOODLE STICKERS